Reel Time Tuning Analysis

 • Cover keyless and keyed flutes, low flutes, piccolos, fiddles, any any anything else we might throw at it

-• Be quick and easy to operate
+• Be quick and easy to operate, and

 • Would work for players as well as makers.